-Next clean up the four cross bearers and trial fit them in place.
-They may need to be sanded to length to fit, as the under frame has been designed to fit different boxcar bodies of varying width.
+Next, clean up the four cross bearers and trial fit them in place.
+They may need to be sanded to length to fit, as the under frame has been designed to fit different boxcar bodies of varying widths.
 Do not glue at this time.
 Mark the cross bearers for holes for the train line should you wish to add one to your model.
 Form a train line from 0.020" wire.
-It should wrap up and over the centre sill, not through it as it would on a non cushioned car.
+It should wrap up and over the centre sill, not through it as it would on a non-cushioned car.
 Thread the train line through the cross bearers and glue the cross bearers in place.
 Note which way the cross bearers face.
 A 3D printed 'T' fitting was also added to the pilot model.
+Add the two long cross car straps U5 and the seven short cross cars straps U6.